szegedim/codec21/codec21.md

  - Suggested audio sample buffer size for low latency chat: 512 byte (1.5ms@1000Hz@100mbps).
  - The invisible palette of pixels may come anytime.
 This is a variable length array of 24 bit pixels.
 The size is up to 256 pixels long like GIF but 2, 4, and 16 pixel palettes are encouraged based on our experimentation.
- - No resolution is provided by the encoder since headers are non existent to reduce engineering cost.
+ - No resolution is provided by the encoder since headers are non-existent to reduce engineering cost.
  - The client can opt for an optimal resolution to be sent in the URL or filename: https://c21.remoting.example.com/600x800 file://stream600x800.c21
  - Each pixel should represent a 1/60 degree viewing angle to maintain text quality.